vivaria/edisonrul.ing/docs/source/cards/l/lady-ninja-yae.md

 ### Card Rulings

-●Discarding 1 WIND monster is a cost.
+*   Discarding 1 WIND monster is a cost.